17 May 2021

 What are emergency tax codes?

 When you leave employment, you get issued a leaver’s form (P45) to give to your new employer.
 The from helps them to put you on the right tax code.
-Umbrella workers, however, often change firms too quickly for the form to be issued in time.
+However, Umbrella workers often change firms too quickly for the form to be issued in time, so they start employment with a new firm without a P45 form in hand.

 In this case, your new employer will ask you to complete a starter checklist, and you will be put on an emergency tax code so that the payroll can commence; if the code is not correct, HMRC will issue a new one once the first monthly payroll submission is made.